Smithills Estate

 Routes within Smithills Estate are quite diverse.
 Footpaths mingle with restricted byways, providing a mix of both surfaced and unsurfaced paths and wider, more formal-looking tracks.

 Restricted byways in particular tend to be well surfaced and free from obstructions.
-We are currently implementing a five-year plan upgrading and increasing the amount of access paths across the site.
+We have upgraded and increased the accessibility of paths across the site, including flagging moorland paths.
+We’re currently creating and implementing a site access plan.

 Wildlife and habitats